NotNekodev/jash/README.md

 `[Commands]` **section**
 - `XpgEcho`: Enables bash like xpg_echo / Posixly correct echo
+- `UseBuiltinEcho`: If set it will not use the `echo` binary but a custom variant

 ### Example Configuration
+This configuration also represents the standart configuration if the file cannot be loaded

 ```ini
 ; Prompt variables:
 ;  - $$USER$$ - current user name